DANCING IN THE CABBAGE PATCH Community – What is Community?

 It is hoped that the illustrations found in COMMUNITY can bring us to a reflection on the time-process at work on our discreet memories and how those memories shape our present and how we relate to one another.
 The illustrations here include the rich and unique individual responses that are so very important to building an understanding of a diverse community and world.
 While celebrating our shared humanity, as individuals, we will continue to attempt to describe our own influences, places, people, ideas, and the ever-elusive but inclusive “spirit” of places we hold dear — as this author has done.

 In 2013 the Pine Mountain Settlement School community paused briefly to remember the course of its 100 years and then moved on.
-It is wished that the reader will grasp through the illustrations found in COMMUNITY – CELEBRATIONS what it means to both build community and to live within it.
+It is wished that the reader will grasp through the illustrations found in COMMUNITY – CELEBRATIONS and throughout the web site what it means to both build community and to live within it.
 Every day is a celebration of life as we move on through our unique life.
-This world is our broadest Community and we share the responsibility of sustaining it.
+This world is our broadest Community and we share the responsibility of sustaining it and cherishing it.

 Helen Wykle